Efficient Frontier without Risk-Free Asset

 Interpretation:

-Any portfolio $q$ that is not the minimum variance portfolio (MVP) could be expressed or explained or constructed by the a frontier portfolio $p$ and its zero covariance portfolio $zc(p)$.
+Any portfolio $q$ (not the MVP) can be expressed, explained, or constructed from a frontier portfolio $p$ and its zero covariance portfolio $zc(p)$.

-Later, we will introduce the Market Portfolio, which is a special case of the equation above, substituting the market portfolio for $p$ will give us the a line called Security Market Line (SML).
-And it will further lead us to the Capital Asset Pricing Model (CAPM).
-We will discuss this in the next section.
+Later, we will introduce the Market Portfolio, a special case where substituting the market portfolio for $p$ yields the Security Market Line (SML), which leads to the Capital Asset Pricing Model (CAPM).
+This will be discussed in the next section.

 Conclusion